willclarktech/apollo-redux-server/README.md

 1. a local file logger, which just stores logs in text files according to date
 1. a twitter logger, which stores logs in uploaded media metadata

-You could just as well use a table in a SQL database or a blockchain (e.g. use Bitcoin’s).
+and either one can ensure integrity by storing hashes on the Bitcoin blockchain (or the testnet) if you set the `BITCOIN_PRIVATE_KEY` environmental variable.

 Running `yarn filebeat` or `npm run filebeat` will forward the logs from the file-based logger to an expected logstash service running on `localhost:5044` for storage in elasticsearch and display using kibana.
 As you can see in the `docker-compose.yml` file, I’ve used [Sébastien Pujadas’s excellent docker image](https://elk-docker.readthedocs.io/) to get that up and running.

 ## What’s up with all these higher-order functions?